-The Department of Environment, Land, Water and Planning undertakes risk assessments for species and communities that have been listed as threatened under Victoria’s Flora and Fauna Guarantee Act 1988 (FFG Act) or the Commonwealth Environment Protection and Biodiversity Conservation Act 1999 (EPBC Act)and are potentially impacted by forestry operations across Victoria’s five Regional Forest Agreement (RFA) regions.
+The Department of Energy, Environment and Climate Action undertakes risk assessments for species and communities that have been listed as threatened under Victoria’s Flora and Fauna Guarantee Act 1988 (FFG Act) or the Commonwealth Environment Protection and Biodiversity Conservation Act 1999 (EPBC Act) and are potentially impacted by forestry operations across Victoria’s five Regional Forest Agreement (RFA) regions.
 This is a requirement in Victoria’s modernised RFAs which were amended in March 2020 to include new mechanisms for strengthened environmental protections.

 Since March 2020, three risk assessments have been completed for 142 threatened species and communities:

 - Tranche 2 Risk Assessment

 The 2019-20 bushfires had a major impact on Victoria’s natural environment.
 The Victorian Government has supported, and is continuing to support, biodiversity recovery across Victoria, including in our State forests.

 Tranche 1 Risk Assessment (completed in October 2020)

 In 2020, the risks of various hazards (e.g. climate change, pests and weeds, forestry operations) were assessed for 70 threatened species and nine threatened ecological communities.
 The Tranche 1 risk assessment supported the identification of interim measures to protect threatened species and communities from hazards posing significant or high risks in the short term.